Skip to content

 Voice clones trained on casual recordings lack the structured data needed for real-world phone conversations, resulting in hallucinations, mispronunciations, and awkward pauses.

-ElevenLabs and similar voice AI wrapper platforms make it easy to upload audio and generate a voice clone in minutes.
+ElevenLabs and similar DIY voice-cloning tools make it easy to upload audio and generate a voice clone in minutes.
 The problem isn't the technology, it's the training data.
 Most users record themselves reading a few paragraphs of text, upload it, and expect production-quality results.

 This sets DIY clones up to underperform, because the quality bar is higher than the "few minutes" marketing suggests.
 ElevenLabs' own documentation recommends a minimum of roughly 30 minutes of audio for a professional voice clone, with closer to 2-3 hours for the most accurate results, and stresses that "consistency is key" because the model replicates everything in the input, including cadence, pauses, and recording artifacts (ElevenLabs, Professional Voice Cloning docs, accessed June 2026).
 A short, casually recorded sample rarely meets that bar, and even when it does, the recorded content matters as much as the runtime: phone conversations contain patterns that almost never appear in casual reading samples.